 Together we can achieve the things we think we can not.
 Believe and we will prosper…

-Posted on July 8, 2010, in Categories, Heritage and tagged Cooperatives, Dr. Wilfred Grenfell, Grenfell Mission, Hospital, International Grenfell Association, Labrador, Newfoundland, St. Anthony.
+Posted on July 8, 2010, in Tourism and tagged Cooperatives, Dr. Wilfred Grenfell, Grenfell Mission, Hospital, International Grenfell Association, Labrador, Newfoundland, St. Anthony.
 Bookmark the permalink.
 5 Comments.